Joshua-Yu/gragstack/README.md

-# RAGGStack
+# GRAGStack
-RAGG - Retrieval Augmented Generation over Graph
+GRAG - Graph Retrieval Augmented Generation

-**RAGGStack: The Framework to Unleash the Power of Knowledge with Large Language Models**
+**GRAGStack: The Framework to Unleash the Power of Knowledge with Large Language Models**

-🚀 **Introducing RAGGStack** 🚀
+🚀 **Introducing GRAGStack** 🚀

-Experience an unparalleled leap in open-source intelligence platforms: RAGGStack!
+Experience an unparalleled leap in open-source intelligence platforms: GRAGStack!
 Seamlessly integrating Retrieval Augmented Generation over a Graph of Knowledge, this platform now boasts integration with Large Language Models (LLMs), transforming your interaction with vast expanses of data into meaningful dialogues, without the need of writing ANY code!

 🌌 **Features**: